cparnin/appsec_scanner/README.md

 ## Team Setup (DevSecOps Guild)

 - Clone this repo
-- Create `.env` using the `.env.example` template
+- Create `.env` with OPENAI API key
 - Add OpenAI key
 - Run manually or via GitHub Action
-- Test it on DVWA, Juice Shop, or your apps
+- Test it on DVWA, DSVWA, or your apps

 ---